Jchase2/py-pubsubhubbub-subscriber/README.md

 Create a directory where server.py will be stored, and inside of that another directory where the web-facing fffp.py script will be stored.
-Edit server.py such that the cgi_directorie line points to the directory with fffp.py.
+Edit server.py such that the cgi_directories line points to the directory with fffp.py.

 Change the variables at the top of fffp.py to reflect your needs.
+Also check the shebang line (the first line in the file) to make sure it reflects the actual location of your python installation.
-Make sure you have requests installed in python.
+Also, make sure you have requests installed in python.
 Easily done with

     pip install requests

-Navigate to your "callback" url, which is just the url of the fffp.py script.
+Run server.py, then navigate to your "callback" url, which is just the url of the fffp.py script.

 Check output in terminal and on the page...